TotkMods/Research/Readme.md

 ## .bwav

-Most bwav file file seem to play fine in [foobar2000](https://www.foobar2000.org/) (with the [vgmStream](https://github.com/vgmstream/vgmstream) plugin), however some files (notably in the `Voice/Resource/XXcc/EventFlowMsg` folders) fail to play.
+Most bwav files seem to play fine in [foobar2000](https://www.foobar2000.org/) (with the [vgmStream](https://github.com/vgmstream/vgmstream) plugin), however some files (notably in the `Voice/Resource/XXcc/EventFlowMsg` folders) fail to play.
+The headers of these files appear to have an incorrect sample count.

 ```
 Unable to open item for playback (Unsupported format or corrupted file):